G-Node/nix/docs/validation.rst

 - Data type must be set: HDF5 attribute `dtype`.
 - Number of attached Dimension objects must match the number of dimensions in the data.
 - Number of Ticks in any attached RangeDimension objects must match the length of the corresponding dimension in the data.
-- Number of Labels in any attached SetDimension objects must match the length of the corresponding dimension in the data.
+- Number of Labels in any attached SetDimension objects, if set, must match the length of the corresponding dimension in the data.
+  - Note that Labels may be empty.

 Dimension objects
 ~~~~~~~~~~~~~~~~~